Governor Chris Christie • Lt.Governor Kim Guadagno

 1. Does the person responsible for conducting the remediation need to submit the Sensitive Population Checklist to the Department?

-2. Who is identified as the “the person responsible for conducting the remediation”?
+2. Who is identified as "the person responsible for conducting the remediation"?

 3. How do I find a Preferred ID (PI #)?

-6. Does the party responsible for conducting the remediation have to notify the current occupant(s)/tenant(s) of the site?
+6. Does the person responsible for conducting the remediation have to notify the current occupant(s)/tenant(s) of the site?

 7. If a site is very large, but the remediation is being conducted on a small section of the site, what does the Department consider to be the “site boundary”?